-- ▶ Never let gas escape unburned due to danger of explosion. - Never run the heater in gas operation when refuelling, on ferries or in the garage.
-Danger of explosion! - ► Never operate the heater in gas operation in closed spaces (e.g. garages).
-Danger of poisoning and suffocation! - ▶ The waste gas vent may neither be closed nor blocked. - ▶ Do not use the space behind the heater as a storage compartment. - ▶ The water in the boiler can be heated up to 65 °C. Risk of scalding!
+- Never let gas escape unburned due to danger of explosion. - Never run the heater in gas operation when refuelling, on ferries or in the garage.
+Danger of explosion! - Never operate the heater in gas operation in closed spaces (e.g. garages).
+Danger of poisoning and suffocation! - The waste gas vent may neither be closed nor blocked. - Do not use the space behind the heater as a storage space. - ▶ The water in the boiler can be heated up to 65 °C. Risk of scalding!

-- ▶ Hot air may damage the floor covering.
-Do not point the air outlet nozzles towards the floor covering. - The smaller the distance between heater and air outlet nozzle, the higher the risk of a damage to the floor covering. - Never use boiler when empty. - > If the boiler is not being used, empty it if there is any risk of frost. - Only operate the boiler with the maximum temperature setting if you require a large quantity of warm water.
+- ▷ Hot air may damage the floor covering.
+Do not point the air outlet nozzles towards the floor covering. - \triangleright Never use boiler when empty. - > If the boiler is not being used, empty it if there is any risk of frost. - Only operate the boiler with the maximum temperature setting if you require a large quantity of warm water.
 This protects the boiler against the build-up of limescale.

-- Do not use the water from the boiler as drinking water. - ▷ If the power supply to the heater was interrupted, the time must be reset.
+- \triangleright Do not use the water from the boiler as drinking water. - $\triangleright~$ If the power supply to the heater was interrupted, the time must be reset.